dfmorrison/pyactup/README.md

 There is [online documentation of PyACTUp](http://halle.psy.cmu.edu/pyactup/), and the [sources](https://github.com/dfmorrison/pyactup/) are on GitHub.

-The latest version of PyACTUp can be download and install from PyPi with pip:
+The latest version of PyACTUp can be download and installed from PyPi with pip:

     pip install pyactup